Grenell Uncovers $26 Million in ‘Phantom Revenue’ at Kennedy Center, Refers Case for Criminal Investigation

 by | May 21, 2025

-President Trump and interim Kennedy Center executive director Richard Grenell participate in a board meeting at the John F. Kennedy Center Performing Arts Center in Washington, D.C.
+President Trump and Kennedy Center executive director Richard Grenell participate in a board meeting at the John F. Kennedy Center Performing Arts Center in Washington, D.C.

 President Trump’s appointee to lead the Kennedy Center, Richard Grenell, announced that a recent financial review uncovered $26 million in “phantom revenue” over the past two years.
 Speaking to board members during a dinner in the White House State Dining Room, Grenell described the discovery as “fake revenue,” calling it criminal and saying the matter would be referred to the U.S. attorney’s office.